 In addition to the sites listed below, consider Buckland Abbey, near Tavistock, a former abbey that was modified into a manor house after the Dissolution of the Monasteries and became the home of Sir Francis Drake.

-A modern Benedictiine monastery in a peaceful setting on the verge of Dartmoor.
+A modern Benedictine monastery in a peaceful setting on the verge of Dartmoor.
 A Saxon monastery stood here as early as 1018.
 In 1147 the monastery became Cistercian, and the entire abbey was rebuilt in stone.
-After the Dissolution of the Monasteries in 1539 the abbey property was sold and the abbey left to decay.
+After the Dissolution of the Monasteries in 1539, the abbey property was sold and the abbey left to decay.
 In 1882 Buckfast was reestablished as a Benedictine monastery, and as such it has flourished.
 Buckland is famous for keeping bees and producing its own brand of honey and Buckfast Tonic Wine.
 Buckfastleigh,

 England, TQ11 0EE